 Journaling is an amazing tool for mental health, wellbeing, and productivity.
 The journal has been in use for thousands of years.
 Much of the earth’s history comes from early journal entries.
+This article will share 30 journal prompts for anxiety and depression.

 In addition to record keeping, journaling is a great way to work on personal development.
 It helps us to clear our minds, problem solve and work through our emotions.